By Roy Burner - Minister of the Gospel

 Scripture forewarns the believer in Christ, concerning the clutter of life, in saying: Since we are surrounded about with so great a cloud of witnesses, let us lay aside every weight, and the sin which does so easily ensnare us, and let us run with perseverance the race that is set before us, looking to Jesus, the author and finisher of our faith (Hebrews 12:1-2).

-This scripture encourages the believer to lay aside every weight; the entangling sin that attempts to clutter one's life; which would hinder one's ability to be a witness for Christ.
+This scripture encourages the believer to lay aside every weight; the entangling sin that attempts to clutter one's life.
 There is a well publicized symbol: WWJD - "What Would Jesus Do" that is a good measuring stick; if applied to circumstances and temptations that may attempt to weigh one down.

 The clutter of life; of a wrongful nature, need not be a factor if first filtered by the Word of God.
 When one goes on the Internet; one can readily view ungodly content, if there is no filtering device.
 Television; which has failed in its censorship; use to be of a wholesome family entertainment with godly values being portrayed.
 It has in its latter years enlarged its outreach to include ungodly content.